Do Go On - 400 - The Millennium Dome Heist

 And they're just doing crimes, right?

-watching they sound like grubs do your job man i will i will just remind you there's a bunch of
+Man, I will just remind you there's a bunch of people watching.

 Yeah, we know.